51Degrees/documentation/src/concepts/configuration/builders/buildingfromconfiguration.md

 @endsnippet
 @endsnippets

-# Rules for Building a Configuration File
+# Rules for Building from a Configuration File

 The core **build from configuration** logic ends up calling the same configuration methods on the same builders as the developer does when they configure the @Pipeline in code.